brafdlog/caspion/README.md

 In addition, it can automatically set an expense category for transactions according to predefined patterns.

 Internally it uses the [Israeli bank scrapers](https://github.com/eshaham/israeli-bank-scrapers) npm package.

->
-> We have decided to merge the [israeli-bank-scrapers-desktop](https://github.com/baruchiro/israeli-bank-scrapers-desktop) project into this repository, and work together on the same project.
->
-> The merge is in progress in the `unifyRepos` branch in this [PR](https://github.com/brafdlog/budget-tracking/pull/50)
->

 ### What is currently supported: